On rates of convergence in the Curie-Weiss-Potts model with external field: Stein's method

-\begin{proof} To prove the Theorem, first we assume that $\Sigma={\rm Id}$.
+C denotes a constant that depends on $d$, $\sqrt{t}=2CA^3A_3$ and $a>1$ is taken from the conditions on $\G$, defined after Theorem \ref{THUM}. \end{theorem} \begin{proof} First we assume that $\Sigma=\text{Id}$.
 Throughout the proof we write $C$ for universal constants, not necessarily the same at each occurrence.
-First we consider the multivariate Stein equation deduced from \eqref{Steinequation} with $\Sigma={\rm Id}$ given by
+We consider the multivariate Stein equation deduced from \eqref{Steinequation} with $\Sigma=\text{Id}$ given by

-For $g \in {\mathcal G}$ define the following smoothing
+For $g \in \G$ define the following smoothing